 Swing trading, on the other hand, may hold a position for a few days or even weeks to take advantage of larger price swings.

-Day traders also place importance on moving averages, overbought or oversold conditions for a few indicators and support or resistance price levels.
-Swing traders only need to monitor all open positions at the close of the daily trading session, which can be done within a few minutes, in contrast with the hours required by day traders.
+Day traders also place importance on moving averages or overbought or oversold conditions for a few indicators and support or resistance price levels.
+Swing traders need to monitor all open positions at the close of the daily trading session, which can be done within a few minutes, in contrast with the hours required by day traders.

 Under FINRA rules, customers who are deemed “pattern day traders” must have at least $25,000 in their accounts and can only trade in margin accounts.

 This does not apply for swing trading as there could be a significantly smaller amount of trades taken over time.
 FINRA rules define a “pattern day trader” as any customer who executes four or more “day trades” within five business days, provided that the number of day trades represents more than 6% of the customer’s total trades in the margin account for that same five business day period.

 This rule represents a minimum requirement, and some broker-dealers use a slightly broader definition in determining whether a customer qualifies as a “pattern day trader.”

 Start-Up Costs and Ongoing Expenses Differ